Battle of Mactan: Aftermath

 Datu Lapulapu's warriors recovered the body of Magellan.
-Humabon demanded the bodies of Magellan and of some of Magellan's dead crew, in return for as much merchandise as the Lapulapu wished.
-The Lapulapu refused.
+Humabon demanded the bodies of Magellan and of some of Magellan's dead crew, in return for as much merchandise as the warriors wished, but they refused.

 Some of the soldiers who survived the battle and returned to Cebu were poisoned at a feast given by Humabon.
 Magellan was succeeded by Juan Sebastián Elcano as commander of the expedition.
 After Humabon's betrayal, he ordered an immediate departure.
 Elcano and his fleet sailed west.
 They reached Spain in 1522, completing the first circumnavigation of the world.